-Strategic plan flexed for the following scenarios Link to principal risks and uncertainties Level of severity tested Conclusion This models the impact of a larger short-term contraction in revenue which is sustained for a period of time, causing a breach of covenants.
+Strategic plan flexed for the Link to principal risks Level of Conclusion following scenarios and uncertainties severity tested This models the impact of a larger short-term contraction in revenue which is sustained for a period of time, causing a breach of covenants.
 Business interruption Market conditions Raw material costs and supply chain failures A reduction in revenue from the base case of 37% in 2023 and then a 40% reduction from 2024 to 2027 was modelled.
 This sustained level of performance deterioration is considered highly implausible.
 This is much more severe than what was experienced through the height of the COVID-19 pandemic in 2020 and the global financial crisis in 2007-2009.